wkgcass/vproxy/doc/how-to-use.md

 > NOTE: For safety concern, not all `System call:` commands are not allowed in RESPController.
 > NOTE: You can use add start argument flag `allowSystemCallInNonStdIOController` to enable system call commands for RESPController

+The `resp-controller` is automatically launched on startup and listens to `16379` with password `123456`.
-You can start RESPController on startup or using a command in StdIOController.
+You may configure the RESPController on startup or using a command in StdIOController.

 #### 5.1 startup argument